Empty product: Relevance of defining empty products

 The notion of an empty product is useful for the same reason that the number zero and the empty set are useful: while they seem to represent quite uninteresting notions, their existence allows for a much shorter mathematical presentation of many subjects.

 For example, the empty products 0! = 1 (the factorial of zero) and x^{0} = 1 shorten Taylor series notation (see zero to the power of zero for a discussion of when x = 0).
 Likewise, if M is an n × n matrix, then M^{0} is the n × n identity matrix, reflecting the fact that applying a linear map zero times has the same effect as applying the identity map.

-As another example, the fundamental theorem of arithmetic says that every positive integer greater than 1 can be written uniquely as a product of primes.
+As another example, the fundamental theorem of arithmetic says that every positive integer can be written uniquely as a product of primes.
 However, if we do not allow products with only 0 or 1 factors, then the theorem (and its proof) become longer.

 More examples of the use of the empty product in mathematics may be found in the binomial theorem (which assumes and implies that x^{0} = 1 for all x), Stirling number, König's theorem, binomial type, binomial series, difference operator and Pochhammer symbol.